fafrd/aquarium/README.md

             > Do not respond with any judgement, questions or explanations.
 You will give commands and I will respond with current terminal output.
             >
             > Respond with a linux command to give to the server.

-             (default "Your goal is to execute a verbose port scan of amazon.com.")
+             (default "Your goal is to run a Minecraft server.")
       -limit int
             Maximum number of commands the AI should run. (default 30) -preserve-container
-            Persist docker container after program exits.
+            Persist docker container after program completes.
       -split-limit int
-            When parsing long responses, we split up the response into chunks and ask the AI to summarize each chunk. split-limit is the maximum number of times we will split the response. (default 3)
+            When context-mode=full, we split up the response into chunks and ask the AI to summarize each chunk. split-limit is the maximum number of times we will split the response. (default 3)

 ## Logs